People

 Research Interests: virus-host interactions, vaccine development, neglected tropical diseases

 Growing up in Northern California, I developed a fascination with the natural world, which led me to pursue a career in the biological sciences.
 I earned my BS in Biology from Portland State University, where I began my research journey in Dr. Ken Stedman's virology lab, exploring the mutation tolerance of archaeal viruses.
-Post-graduation, I worked for StoneStable, Inc., applying silicification methods to stabilize heat-labile biologics and live-attenuated vaccine strains.
+After graduating, I worked for StoneStable, Inc., applying silicification methods to stabilize heat-labile biologics and live-attenuated vaccine strains.
 I then joined the Nakai lab at OHSU, engineering Adeno-Associated Virus (AAV) protein interactions to enhance gene therapy vector production.
-I joined the Biomedical Engineering PhD program in 2024.
+I joined the Messer lab in 2021 and entered the Biomedical Engineering PhD program in Winter 2024.
 Outside the lab, I enjoy exploring the Pacific Northwest by bike with my husband and spending time with our tuxedo cat, Frida.

 Research: